nuvibit/terraform-aws-lambda/README.md

 }

 ```
-If a kms_key_arn is provided enable_encryption has to be set to true.
+If you want to enable encryption you have to set enable_encryption to true and provide a kms_key_arn.
 Otherwise the lambda function won't have the permissions to decrypt the data in the SQS queue.

 ### Lambda Function in VPC
 ```hcl